Karu Esselle

-Distinguished Professor Esselle's other most recent awards include the top Space award in Australia – the “Winner of Winners” Excellence Award – as well as the Academic of Year Award at the 2022 Australian Space Awards, UTS 2022 Chancellor's Medal (which is the top Research Excellence award at UTS), Engineers Australia 2022 Sydney Professional Engineer of the Year title and the Bradfield Award (in addition to the national title mentioned previously), and both the most prestigious Excellence Award and the Academic of the Year Award at 2021 Australian Defence Industry Awards.
+Esselle's other most recent awards include the top Space award in Australia – the "Winner of Winners" Excellence Award – as well as the Academic of Year Award at the 2022 Australian Space Awards, UTS 2022 Chancellor's Medal (which is the top Research Excellence award at UTS), Engineers Australia 2022 Sydney Professional Engineer of the Year title and the Bradfield Award (in addition to the national title mentioned previously), both the most prestigious Excellence Award and the Academic of the Year Award at 2021 Australian Defence Industry Awards, Finalist for the 2021 Australian National Eureka Prize for Outstanding Mentor of Young Researchers, and the Runner Up for the same Eureka Prize in 2020.
+Eureka prizes are considered "Oscars" of Australian Science.
+Karu was the Chair of IEEE New South Wales 2016-17 and his contribution to profession earned many awards including 2021 IEEE Outstanding Volunteer Award from IEEE Asia-Pacific and 2011 Outstanding Branch Counselor Award from IEEE headquarters in USA.

+Other Awards and Accolades

 He was named a Fellow of the Royal Society of New South Wales in 2020.
 He is also a Fellow of the Institute of Electrical and Electronics Engineers (IEEE) and a Fellow of Engineers Australia.
 In 2019, The Australian Special Report on Research named Esselle the National Research Field Leader in the field of Microelectronics and Electronic Packaging in Engineering as well as the National Research Leader in the field of Electromagnetism (in Physics & Mathematics Disciplines).

 He was the leader of the team that designed the high-gain antenna system on board the world's first entirely Ka-band CubeSat spacecraft - Audacy Zero.
 The space craft was made by Audacy, USA, and launched to space in December 2018 by SpaceX's Falcon 9 rocket.
-This is believed to be the first Australian-designed high-gain antenna system launched to space since CSIRO-designed antenna systems on board Australia's own FedSat satellite launched in 2002.

-Esselle has globally chaired the Distinguished Lecturer Program of IEEE Antennas and Propagation Society from2018 to 2020.
-Nationally, he was the chair of IEEE New South Wales (Australia) from 2016 to 2017, and vice chair from 2014 to 2015.